 Rodimus was everything nobody wanted in a leader.
 A whiny, indecisive, chumpbot who was often handicapped by an inferiority complex.
 He doubts EVERYTHING he does.
 He often seeks validation for his decisions.
 His right-hand man spends more time giving him pep talks than anything else.
 Gone is the kinda interesting Hot Rod that rushed blindly into action with a cocky swagger that we were introduced to in the Movie, he was only there as a tease.
 The guy we are stuck with is a boring Robo-Lame.
 He kept reminding himself, his teammates and us how he wasn’t Optimus Prime.

 Even his vehicle form screamed “Inadequate! and “Ineffective!”
 He transformed into a Station Wagon.

 A. Station.
 Wagon.

 Wrap your brain around that one.
-Everyone else transformed into Jets, Race cars, Trucks, Space Ships….he was Transforming in to a family car.
+Everyone else transformed into Jets, Race cars, Trucks, Space Ships….he was Transforming into a family car.
 Granted Perspector and Blastar had strange transformations, but they each had a distinct use

 Rodimus was such a disaster, that the producers of the show brought back Optimus to quiet the fans.

 The creators of the shows and comics that featured Rodimus listened to the fan complaints and fixed all of the lingering complaints regarding this character.
-If they chose to have him a Optimus Prime’s replacement, I think incorporating his ego into who he is as leader will preserve this version of the character ensuring he remains interesting.
+If they chose to have him an Optimus Prime’s replacement, I think incorporating his ego into who he is as a leader will preserve this version of the character ensuring he remains interesting.
 And the Rod Pod…always the Rod Pod.